rust-lang/book/nostarch/chapter08.md

 program.

-When the `get` method is passed an index that is outside the array, it will return `None` without `panic!`ing.
+When the `get` method is passed an index that is outside the array, it will return `None` without causing a `panic!` call.
 You would use this if accessing an element beyond the range of the vector will happen occasionally under normal circumstances.
 Your code can then have logic to handle having either `Some(&element)` or `None`, as we discussed in Chapter 6.
 For example, the index could be coming from a person entering a number.
 If they accidentally